developer-smartwebzone/sentiment-analysis/README.md

 # sentiment-analysis
-Naive-bayes classifier ,implement a sentiment analysis-gui
+1.By using Naive-bayes classifier ,implement a sentiment analysis-gui 2.Accuracy:72%